rechnerherz/docker-vsftpd/README.md

 This Docker container implements a vsftpd server, with the following features:

- * Centos 7 base image.
+ - Debian Buster base image
- * vsftpd 3.0
+ - vsftpd 3.0
- * Virtual users
+ - Virtual users
- * Passive mode
+ - Passive mode
- * Logging to a file or STDOUT.
+ - Obtain passive mode IP address from AWS EC2 instance

-It was forked from https://github.com/fauria/docker-vsftpd to support creating virtual users from an env var.
+It was originally forked from [fauria/docker-vsftpd](https://github.com/fauria/docker-vsftpd) but has changed a lot since then.

 ### Build